Frequently Asked Questions

-Single Day Expeditions: All standard single day expeditions cancelled prior to 48 hours of the scheduled departure are refundable less a $25 credit card processing fee.
+Single Day Safaris: All standard single day tours cancelled prior to 48 hours of the scheduled departure are refundable less a $25 credit card processing fee.
 Cancellations within 48 hours of the scheduled departure time are non-refundable.

-Custom & Combination Single Day Expeditions: All custom expeditions cancelled prior to 14 days are refundable less a $25 credit card processing fee and any fees associated with a third party (scenic float trips, whitewater trips, boat charters, etc).
+Custom & Combination Single Day Safaris: All custom tours cancelled prior to 14 days are refundable less a $25 credit card processing fee and any fees associated with a third party (scenic float trips, whitewater trips, boat charters, etc).
 All custom trips cancelled within 14 day are non-refundable.

 - Which areas do you explore?

 We visit the Greater Yellowstone ecosystem’s best wildlife viewing areas, based on special interests of the group and on recent sightings in Grand Teton and Yellowstone National Parks and the surrounding National Forest areas.
 Our biologists are knowledgeable about different animal requirements, including variable seasonal and daily food resources and rest requirements and, as such, there is no set route.
 In Yellowstone National Park, we also strive to see as many geological highlights as possible, which are established stops along the way.